“For what it’s worth, it’s never too late

 You are allowed to reinvent yourself.

-And if you have NO CLUE what you want or what brings you joy, I invite you to set up a free consultation call with a coach.
-Personally, I’d be more than willing to support you in the process of tapping into your deep desires.
+And if you have NO CLUE what you want or what brings you joy, I invite you to start exploring.

-It can be super easy to get frustrated in the interim.
+It can be super easy to get frustrated in the interim – the space between.

 We like comfort even if that comfort is painful or miserable.